luigisaetta/agents_on_oci/design_patterns/README.md

 * **Orchestrator**
 * **Prompt Chain**

-For each pattern we provide an example and some suggestions for the implementation in a dedicated directory
+For each pattern we provide an example and suggestions for the implementation in a dedicated directory,

-## LangGraph
+## Agents based on LangGraph
 All the implementation discussed here are based on Langchain, LangGraph and Oracle OCI Generative AI Services.
-Most of the implementation are based on Llama 3.3 70B
+Most of the implementations are based on Llama 3.3 70B

 ## Base Node
 In **LangGraph** a node can be implemented using:
 * a Python function
 * A Python class implementing LangChain Runnable

-For several reasons I think that, especially when implementing complex workflow, it is better to use a Python class.
+For several reasons I think that, especially when implementing complex workflows, it is better to use a Python class.

 One of the reason is that using a Python class I can easily integrate the Agent with an Application Performance Monitoring Service (APM).

-In the example I provide I have added the code to integrate with OCI APM.
+In the examples I provide I have added the code to integrate with OCI APM.

 Using the provided **BaseAgentNode** you need simply to subclass and implement the **_run_impl** method.

+## Integration with OCI AOPM and Observability
 More details on how to configure the integration with OCI APM are in a dedicated section.